raimon49/pip-licenses/README.md

 ### --with-authors

-When executed with the `--with-authors` option, output with the author of the package.
+When executed with the `--with-authors` option, output with author of the package.

 ```bash
 (venv) $ pip-licenses --with-authors